 At the high school level, students may specialize in an area or explore a different art form each year.
 Electives offered include: drama, creative writing, art, music ensemble, and filmmaking.
 In addition, the wellness seminar is built into the weekly schedule, and trips to the farm occur with science classes for special study.

 Caitlin is the wellness curriculum coordinator and interim dean of 9th grade.
 Caitlin received a B.A. in English from Harvard College and an M.F.A. in creative writing from Columbia University.
 A lifelong learner, Caitlin completed a post-baccalaureate premedical program before her work as an educator with Planned Parenthood inspired her to forgo medical school and return to her first love: teaching.
 Caitlin has been an educator for over a decade.
 She is an avid yogi, published poet, and an advisor for Change The Talk, a peer-to-peer social justice workshop.
 She incorporates themes of tolerance, mindfulness and empowerment into her lessons for all ages.
-Caitlin’s daughter, Ramona, is in Kindergarten.
+Caitlin’s daughter, Ramona, is in 1st grade.
 (Email)